Cumaru

 Mechanical properties

-- It is the wood of South America most similar to the African Tali-Elondo.
-Species very suitable for outdoor Deck, a good substitute for the Ipe and is often confused with this.
+- It is the South American wood most similar to the African Tali-Elondo.
+A very suitable species for outdoor decking, a good substitute for Ipe and is frequently confused with it.